LonerHermitNEET/Matthew/Matthew.md

 They ran, remembering the precepts to which they adhered and wished for a return to wisdom, as the goblins were being given fewer and fewer chances at living a fulfilling life.

-They were not the Marchacha goblins who killed Ignatius, Cornelius, Agatha, and Horatio.
+They were not the Marchacha goblins who had killed Ignatius, Cornelius, Agatha, and Horatio.

 They had no way of fighting back.